Amenorrhea: Secondary amenorrhea

 Secondary amenorrhea's most common and most easily diagnosable causes are pregnancy, thyroid disease, and hyperprolactinemia.
 A pregnancy test is a common first step for diagnosis.

 Similar to primary amenorrhea, evaluation of secondary amenorrhea also begins with a pregnancy test, prolactin, FSH, LH, and TSH levels.
 A pelvic ultrasound is also obtained.
 Abnormal TSH should prompt a thyroid workup with a full thyroid function test panel.
 Elevated prolactin should be followed with an MRI to look for masses.
 If LH and FSH are elevated, menopause or primary ovarian insufficiency should be considered.
-Normal or low levels of FSH and LH prompts further evaluation with patient history and the physical exam.
+Normal or low levels of FSH and LH prompt further evaluation with patient history and the physical exam.
 Testosterone, DHEA-S, and 17-hydroxyprogesterone levels should be obtained if there is evidence of excess androgens, such as hirsutism or acne.
 17-hydroxyprogesterone is elevated in congenital adrenal hyperplasia.
 Elevated testosterone and amenorrhea can suggest PCOS.
 Elevated androgens can also be present in ovarian or adrenal tumors, so additional imaging may also be needed.
 History of disordered eating or excessive exercise should raise concern for hypothalamic amenorrhea.
 Headache, vomiting, and vision changes can be signs of a tumor and needs evaluation with MRI.
 Finally, a history of gynecologic procedures should lead to evaluation of Asherman syndrome with a hysteroscopy or progesterone withdrawal bleeding test.